A lot about marketing strategy is hidden. Below the surface. Rarely seen. Hence the iceberg.

 Whatever your market is like, this is where you split it into segments.
 Why?
 Because this helps you group similar audiences together and helps targeting, which comes next.

-Use criteria based on attributes that are both relevant and you can measure (these can be consumer related such as age and lifestyle or business related such as sector, company size and buying behaviour).
+Use criteria to divide your audience based on attributes that are both relevant and you can measure (these can be consumer related such as age and lifestyle or business related such as sector, company size and buying behaviour).
+Create a matrix with the two most important criteria.
 Then populate each segment with data – what you know about them, how they buy, the size of the segment, their spend etc.

-Once you’ve filled in all your segments, now is the time to decide which ones you are going to target.
-Or more importantly, which you will ignore.
+Once you’ve filled in all your segments, that’s when you evaluate them.
+Decide which ones you are going to target – and which you will ignore.
 Choose one or two of the segments that are the most attractive and relevant to you.
 And stick to them.
 Be brave with this.

 2. How do you want them to perceive you?